Back in 2013, video was released for the first time on Instagram. Today, the platform—and every other social channel—is flooded with videos.

 Exposed to so many videos today, social media users aren’t as easily impressed as they were when video was first released.
-A low-quality, boring video might have gotten a decent number of views and likes on social media a few years ago.
-But now that people are inundated with videos on social media, expectations have risen.
+A low-quality and boring video might have gotten a decent number of views and likes on social media a few years ago, but now that people are inundated with videos on social media, expectations have risen.

-It’s not that people don’t love videos anymore—over 500 million people watch video on Facebook every day.
+It’s not that people don’t love videos anymore—over 500 million people watch videos on Facebook every day.
 But with greater competition, companies have to work harder to make their videos engaging and memorable.

 We’ve broken down the key areas to focus on when creating a social video.
 With these tips, tricks, and resources, you’ll be set to make videos that grab users’ interest even in the most cluttered feeds.

 Audio is a powerful way to add context and emotion to a video, but you can’t assume viewers will be listening on social media.
 Up to 85 percent of videos on social media are watched without sound.

 Audio used to be automatically removed by Facebook and Instagram, which would instantly play videos without audio.
 But they recently switched to including audio with video if a user has the volume turned on.
 Even with this change, many users still prefer to switch their settings back to soundless videos for a less intrusive experience.